The Barbie Diaries

-The Barbie Diaries is a 2006 computer-animated motion capture teen drama film directed by Eric Fogel and written by Elise Allen and Laura McCreary which premiered on Nickelodeon on 30 April and on DVD on May 9.
+The Barbie Diaries is a 2006 animated motion capture teen drama film directed by Eric Fogel and written by Elise Allen and Laura McCreary which premiered on Nickelodeon and then on DVD.

-The 8th entry in the Barbie film series, it features Kelly Sheridan as the talking vocal provider for Barbie and Skye Sweetnam as her singing vocals.
-The only Barbie film produced by Curious Pictures and thus the only film in the first decade of the Barbie film franchise not to be produced by Mainframe Entertainment (currently Mainframe Studios), this is also the last Barbie film to be originally distributed by Lionsgate in the United States and Canada, as Universal Studios (now Universal Pictures) was set to take over the home video distribution rights from the next film, Barbie in the 12 Dancing Princesses.
+The eighth entry in the Barbie film series, it features Kelly Sheridan as the talking vocal provider for Barbie and Skye Sweetnam as her singing vocals.
+The only Barbie film produced by Curious Pictures and thus the only film in the first decade of the Barbie film franchise not to be produced by Mainframe Entertainment (currently Mainframe Studios), this is also the last Barbie film to be originally distributed by Lionsgate in the United States and Canada, as Universal Studios (now Universal Pictures), who already released the films overseas with international distributor Entertainment Rights, was set to take over the home video distribution rights from the next film, Barbie in the 12 Dancing Princesses.

 Plot

 In this film, Barbie is portrayed as a typical American teenager who is a sophomore in high school who encounters the problems that real-life teens often encounter: making new friends, dating, gossip and getting involved in school activities.
 She always gets beaten in everything by Raquelle, a snobby girl who used to be her best friend in fifth grade.
 On the first day of school, she attempts to become anchorwoman for the school TV station but Raquelle beats her to it.
 Instead, she becomes Raquelle's personal assistant, buying her drinks and doing her work.

-When Raquelle dumps Todd, he and Barbie begin hanging out together and soon become a couple.
+When Raquelle dumps her boyfriend Todd, on whom Barbie has a crush, he and Barbie begin hanging out together and soon become a couple.
 Todd asks Barbie to the Fall Formal.
 Thrilled, Barbie, as well as her best friends Tia and Courtney, rush to buy a dress when they discover that Raquelle and Todd are together again.
 The mysterious woman at the counter, whose name is Stephanie, gives them advice and offers them some charm bracelets for free.
 Barbie's happens to come with a diary which she writes her hopes in.

 Soon after, what she wrote starts to mysteriously come true.
 Someone leaves her love notes and her band, Charmz, gets a gig at the school dance that Barbie was previously invited to.
 Next, Barbie decides to do a piece on popular kids and "What Makes Them Popular."
 She soon starts to neglect her friends and the story is quite mean.
 She even skips Tia's class-president election to hang out with Reagan and Dawn, Raquelle's friends.
 She starts skipping band practice and spends hours talking to them on the phone and hanging out with them.
 Barbie realizes that her hopes written in the diary came true and rushes to the mall to ask Stephanie about it.
 To her shock, it is revealed that the woman never worked there and apparently does not exist.